Summer 2018 Health Tips

 glucose levels will remain balanced and you’ll be less prone to mid-morning

-because the weather is cooler and damper doesn’t mean you should hibernate
+because the weather is warmer and more humid doesn’t mean you should hibernate